YanzhaoW/Dockerfiles/hdtv/readme.md

 1. `docker` command in a Linux system, by default, requires the sudo permission.
 Please see [this instruction](https://docs.docker.com/engine/install/linux-postinstall/) to enable sudo permission by default when using `docker`.

 2. There are two images available from Dockerhub: `yanzhaowang/hdtv:fedora` and `yanzhaowang/hdtv:fedora_arm`.
 The first one is for machines with the x86_64 architecture, which is used by servers and most of the Windows PC.
-The second one is for machines with ARM architecture, which is used by MacBooks with Apple Silicon and some Windows/Linux laptops.
+The second one is for machines with the ARM architecture, which is used by MacBooks with Apple Silicon and some Windows/Linux laptops.

-3. The command to run the docker container is pretty long.
+3. Commands to run docker containers are usually pretty long.
 Thus, it's recommended to create an alias to the command in `.bashrc` (bash), `.zshrc` (zsh).
 For Windows 11, check this [instruction](https://stackoverflow.com/questions/24914589/how-to-create-permanent-powershell-aliases) to create a permanent alias.

 4. The `docker run` command below mounts your current folder to the `/data` inside the container.
-If another folder needs to be mounted, add `-v host_file_locaiton/container_location` to the command.
+If another folder needs to be mounted, add `-v host_file_locaiton:container_location` to the command.

 ## Linux

-1. Make sure the docker engine has been installed (For the installation, please check the [instruction here](https://docs.docker.com/engine/install)).
+1. Make sure the docker engine has been installed.
+To install it, please check the [instruction here](https://docs.docker.com/engine/install)).

-2. Make sure the hdtv image has been downloaded/updated.
+2. Make sure the hdtv image has been downloaded and updated.
 For the download or update, run:

    ```bash
    docker pull yanzhaowang/hdtv:fedora